toke/craus/README.md

 **Pro Tip:** The command `kraus -c 365 | awk -- '{ print $2 "\tKRAUS " $8 }' > calendar` will generate a file that can be fed to the linux `calendar` program.

+This is a Toy-Project and subject of several overengeneerings and experiments.

 ## References

 * [Original K.R.A.U.S.](https://github.com/jautz/kraus)